Amcache on Windows Server: cadence, coverage, and quirks

 Appraiser cadence is slower#

-The Compatibility Appraiser scheduled task runs less frequently on Servers than on workstations.
+The Compatibility Appraiser scheduled task runs less often on Servers.
 Typical intervals:

-The consequence: KeyLastWriteTimestamp precision on a Server hive is looser than on a workstation hive.
+Consequence: KeyLastWriteTimestamp precision on a Server hive is looser.
 A binary's first appearance in Amcache may lag its first appearance on disk by several days.
-For investigations that need hour-precision first-seen times, fall back to Sysmon / Security 4688 / MFT timestamps.
+For hour-precision first-seen, fall back to Sysmon / Security 4688 / MFT timestamps.

 A typical Server hive is smaller than a workstation hive of the same age: